Karxem/collector-of-eternity/README.md

 ## Contributing

-If you'd like to contribute to Pick it up, please fork the repository and create a pull request.
+If you'd like to contribute to Collector of Eternity, please fork the repository and create a pull request.

 ## License